klagan/samples-dotnet/src/devcontainers/README.md

 vscode ➜ /source $
 ```

 There is also a `docker-compose` service for `runner` which will build, pack and run the application.
-The main difference with the `runner` section and the `environment` is in the `build` section where we now include a solution file:
+The main difference with the `runner` service and the `environment` service is in the `build` section where we now include a solution file:

 ```yaml
     build: